 Screen reader users have to read HTML documents from top to bottom, without the ability to scan the web page for the information they’re interested in.
 Skip navigation allows screen reader users and persons who can’t use a mouse to skip long lists of links, such as the primary navigation on a website.
 Read more about skip navigation here.

 Skip navigation is simply a link right at the top of your web page that, when clicked, positions you to the content section.
 You can hide this link from able-bodied users by moving the link outside of the browser viewport using CSS.

 7. Ensure adequate contrast between text and background

 Users with low vision require better contrast than a person with 20/20 vision.
-The Web Content Accessibility Guidelines specify 4.5:1 as the required ratio of contrast between colour density of text and background.
-Always make sure to use colours for text and background to provide adequate contrast.
+The Web Content Accessibility Guidelines specify 4.5:1 as the required ratio of contrast between color density of text and background.
+Always make sure to use colors for text and background to provide adequate contrast.

-8. Do not use colour alone to convey information
+8. Do not use color alone to convey information

-Some of your users could be colour blind.
-Colour blindness occurs when you are unable to see colours like most of the people do.
-Colour blindness often happens when someone cannot distinguish between certain colours.
+Some of your users could be color blind.
+Color blindness occurs when you are unable to see colors like most of the people do.
+Color blindness often happens when someone cannot distinguish between certain colors.
 This usually happens between greens and reds, and occasionally blues.

 9. Do not use images of text in place of text

 To a person who can see well, reading the image of a text might not be a problem so long as they know how to read that language.
 However, users who are vision impaired and use a screen reader require text input.
 To them text presented as image is not accessible unless the same text is also provided as a description of that image.

 When complex sentence structures are used, it becomes harder to make sense of the meaning.
 English might not be the first language of some of your users.
 It is good to keep the writing style simple if you want to reach most of your users.